 info command will depend on which version of Redis you’re using.

 keys command is helpful in cases where you’ve forgotten the name of a key, or perhaps you’ve created one but accidentally misspelled its name.

-keys looks for keys that match a pattern:
+keys searches for keys that match a pattern:

 - keys pattern

 The following glob-style variables are supported:

 ?is a wildcard standing for any single character, so

 *is a wildcard that stands for any number of characters, including no characters at all, so

 keys should almost never be used in a production environment since it can have a major negative impact on performance.

 This guide details a number of commands that are helpful for troubleshooting and resolving issues one might encounter as they work with Redis.
 If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.